Critical period hypothesis: Krashen

+Stephen Krashen's work contradicts the critical period hypothesis.
+Krashen claims that adult learners have advantages over children in some aspects of second language acquisition.
+His research indicates that adults are able to pick up grammar rules, including word order and word parts, at a quicker rate than children.
+Krashen has also argued that older children can learn grammar at a faster rate than younger children.
+These ideas contradict critical period hypothesis as they suggest that older learners have some advantages over younger learners when they are acquiring a second language.

-Although Krashen (1975) also criticises this theory, he does not deny the importance of age for second-language acquisition.
-Krashen (1975) proposed theories for the close of the CP for L2 at puberty, based on Piaget's cognitive stage of formal operations beginning at puberty, as the ‘ability of the formal operational thinker to construct abstract hypotheses to explain phenomena’ inhibits the individual's natural ability for language learning.
+Krashen (1975) also criticises Piaget's theory, but he does not deny the importance of age for second-language acquisition.
+Krashen (1975) proposed theories for the close of the CP for L2 at puberty, based on Piaget's cognitive stage of formal operations beginning at puberty, as the 'ability of the formal operational thinker to construct abstract hypotheses to explain phenomena' inhibits the individual's natural ability for language learning.

 The term "language acquisition" became commonly used after Stephen Krashen contrasted it with formal and non-constructive "learning."
 Today, most scholars use "language learning" and "language acquisition" interchangeably, unless they are directly addressing Krashen's work.
 However, "second-language acquisition" or "SLA" has become established as the preferred term for this academic discipline.

 Though SLA is often viewed as part of applied linguistics, it is typically concerned with the language system and learning processes themselves, whereas applied linguistics may focus more on the experiences of the learner, particularly in the classroom.
 Additionally, SLA has mostly examined naturalistic acquisition, where learners acquire a language with little formal training or teaching.